genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 - If you are running Genesis on a single node, use a file store
 - If you are running Genesis on more than one node, use database mode .

-The "remap" operation will update the alias store, so if you are running a Genesis cluster it is better to use a database storage mode, as it is less error-prone and you won't have to copy the alias storage file to the remaining nodes manually.
+The `remap` operation updates the alias store, so if you are running a Genesis cluster it is better to use a database storage mode, as this is less error-prone and you won't have to copy the alias storage file to the remaining nodes manually.

 ## MigrateDictionary